Kashmiri Rajma Curry

 - 1 inch piece of cinnamon stick (dalchini)

-- 4 tablespoons mustard oil (or any other cooking oil)
+- 4 tablespoons mustard oil (or any other cooking oil or ghee)

 - 1 teaspoon cumin seeds